EetuEkman/solita-dev-academy-2023/README.md

 Requirements

 * Docker
-* Powershell 7
+* Powershell

 The solution uses docker containers for convenient and consistent setup.

 The containers are setup with a PowerShell script.

+There are two scripts

+* setup_postgresql.ps1
+* setup_sqlserver.ps1

+The former setups the solution with a postgresql database and the latter with a sql server database.

+Reasoning for adding Postgres is SQL Server's lack of tools to bulk import UTF-8 encoded .CSV files.

-On Windows and Mac systems, use Unblock-File cmdlet to allow the script to run with the command `PS> Unblock-File ./setup_sqlserver.ps1`.
+On Windows and Mac systems, use Unblock-File cmdlet to allow the script to run with the command `PS> Unblock-File ./setup_postgresql.ps1` or `PS> Unblock-File ./setup_sqlserver.ps1`.

-Run the setup_sqlserver.ps1 script in PowerShell 7 with the command `PS> ./setup_sqlserver.ps1`.
+Run either of the scripts in PowerShell with command `PS> ./setup_postgresql.ps1` or `PS> ./setup_sqlserver.ps1`.

 Make sure the docker is up and running.